marios-zindilis/website-sources/posts/curl/index.md

 ---
 title: curl
-Description: Notes and links on curl
+description: Notes and links on curl
 first-published: 2014-03-09
 last-modified: 2015-10-18
 ---